pycontribs/pyrax/docs/pyrax_doc.md

 	pip install pyrax

-You will probably need to do this as root/administrator (i.e., using `sudo`) unless you are installing into a [virtualenv](http://www.virtualenv.org/en/latest/). `pip` will pull in all of the other modules and client libraries that pyrax needs.
+You will probably need to do this as root/administrator (that is, using `sudo`) unless you are installing into a [virtualenv](http://www.virtualenv.org/en/latest/). `pip` will pull in all of the other modules and client libraries that pyrax needs.

 ## Set up Authentication